Care of Casts and Splints

 The splint or cast must fit the shape of the injured arm or leg correctly to provide the best possible support.
 Generally, the splint or cast also covers the joint above and below the broken bone.

 In many cases, a splint is applied to a fresh injury first.
 As swelling subsides, a full cast may replace the splint.
+If a cast is initially applied to your injury, it may be “valved” (cut) to allow for swelling, then repaired at your first follow-up appointment.

-Sometimes, it may be necessary to replace a cast as swelling goes down and the cast gets "too big."
+Sometimes, it may be necessary to replace a cast as swelling goes down and the cast gets too big.
 As a fracture heals, the cast may be replaced by a splint to make it easier to perform physical therapy exercises.

 Getting Used to a Splint or Cast